 All other trails are CLOSED to off road vehicles and pedestrians.

-Project Update: Van Buren County has received permits to begin work at Syndicate Park Dune.
+Van Buren County received permits and has completd the trail grading work and fencing installation at Syndicate Park Dune.
 Van Buren County requested bids for the grading work and those bids were due April 7.
 See request here.